PChainakun/RanForPSD/README.md

 # Model description
-Random Forest Regressor (RFR) model here is for mapping the X-ray coronal height based on the reverberation features that appear in the power spectral density (PSD) of AGN.
+Random Forest Regressor model (RFR_model) here is for mapping the X-ray coronal height based on the reverberation features that appear in the power spectral density (PSD) of AGN.
 It computes the PSD profiles in the form of a power-law where the reverberation effects due to the lamp-post source are imprinted on.
 The model requires the pre-computed impulse response (IR) functions of the X-ray source illuminating the accretion disc.
 The key model parameters include:
 - black hole mass --> pre-computed IR
 - black hole spin --> pre-computed IR
 - inclination --> pre-computed IR functions